baianat/vuse/README.md

 The user/developer can then export the builder for usability in multiple formats, the following are the officially supported ones:

-- `json` A json object which can be later used to re-render a page, particualry useful if you plan to have dynamic pages or want to store them in a Database.
+- `json` A json object which can be later used to re-render a page, particularly useful if you plan to have dynamic pages or want to store them in a Database.
-- `preview` opens a new page without the editable logic in new tap to see the end result.
+- `preview` opens a new page without the editable logic in new tab to see the end result.
 - `pwa` produces a zip file which contains all the page files and images neatly packed, this is probably the format you will use for page/prototype landing page builder, The project is augmented by default with service workers to support offline viewing.

-The builder is just a Vue plugin, so you can integrate this into your own projects without needing to create seperate bundles for it.
+The builder is just a Vue plugin, so you can integrate this into your own projects without needing to create separate bundles for it.

 ## Installation